semgrep/semgrep-docs/docs/deepsemgrep.md

 ## Obtaining DeepSemgrep

 To get DeepSemgrep, follow these steps:
-1. Submit your email on the following website [DeepSemgrep beta form](https://semgrep.dev/deep-semgrep-beta).
+1. Submit your email using the [DeepSemgrep beta form](https://semgrep.dev/deep-semgrep-beta).
 2. Semgrep team contacts you at your email address, follow the steps and instructions in the email.
 3. Start using DeepSemgrep by using the following command:
     ```sh